 There is a debug interface which monitors the interrupt pin(s) of the DUT.
 If any interrupts are generated during the test, an assertion fires to stop the test.
 This interface also holds the pin which indicates end of simulation for the test run.

-The UVM test library (NsSocUvmTest.sv) is included here, which in turn instantiates the environment (NsSocUvmEnv) and test configuration (NsSocUvmTestConfig) components.
+The NsSocUvmPkg.sv package file is included here, which includes the base virtual sequence (NsSocUvmVirtSeq_base), dynamically-generated virtual sequence library (NsSocUvmVirtualSeqLib.sv), base test class (NsSocUvmTest_base), and dynamically-generated test library (NsSocUvmTest.sv).
+NsSocUvmTest_base in turn instantiates the environment (NsSocUvmEnv) and test configuration (NsSocUvmTestConfig) components.

 Checkers (all interface checkers as well as the end-to-end checker) are instantiated and bound to the respective RTL modules.